OneCodeMan/Itinerario/README.md

 # Itinerario
 I've been waiting for a guide to come and take me by the hand.

+## Info
+An app that generates a travel itinerary given a city, number of days and interests.
+User can create an account, generate an itinerary, save an itinerary, delete an itinerary.

+I made this to practice SwiftUI and Swift in general.
+I also wanted to practice MVVM.

+There is a `commits.txt` in the Fastlane directory.
+Periodically, I run a lane to fetch the most recent commits, in hopes that this can be some sort of development log using my commits.
+It also motivates me to take writing commits seriously.

+## Technology/techniques used
+Firebase, SwiftUI, OpenAI API.

 ## Demos

 ### September 19, 2023